 At Cooper Mountain we have high expectations for behavior.
 We empower students to behave safely, respectfully, responsibly and kindly.
 We are a PBIS school and thus, instruct students in appropriate behaviors and actions in every area of the school grounds during the first weeks of school.
 We have expectations for hallways, classrooms, special instruction spaces like the gym, the music room, the library, the technology lab, the restrooms, the cafeteria and the playground.
 We believe that a positive, preventive and predictable school environment:

 - can provide a continuum of behavioral support for all children

 Our entire learning community has responsibilities for creating a safe, respectful, responsible and kind learning environment:

 Children must strive to meet learning expectations in behavior and academics.

 Families must help their children understand the importance of learning and partner with school staff to help children meet learning expectations.
-Families model and follow school rules when in the building.
+Families model and follow school rules when on school property.

 Staff must provide quality instruction that inspires, teaches, motivates, and challenges children to meet and exceed learning expectations.
 Staff must notice and affirm efforts toward safe, respectful, and responsible behavior of students.

 - We are Safe: Be free from harm of any kind (physical or emotional).

 - We are Respectful: Be polite, cooperative, and kind to yourself and others.